dsingla54/pes_pd/README.md

 <details>
 <summary>DAY 2 : Good Floorplan vs Bad Floorplan and Introduction to library cells</summary>
 <br>
+## Strategic Considerations for Chip Floor Planning

+In the intricate realm of chip design, meticulous floor planning is paramount.
+Here are key factors to consider when orchestrating the layout of your semiconductor masterpiece:

+- **Defining Core and Die Dimensions**:
+  - **Die**: The encompassing entity that constitutes the entire semiconductor chip, housing not only the core but also I/O pads and supplementary features.
+  - **Core**: The central sanctum of the chip, where the bulk of the active circuitry thrives, including the CPU, GPU, memory, and assorted logic.

+- **Positioning Pre-Placed Cells**:
+  - **Pre-Placed Cells**: Distinctive blocks or cells, encompassing memories, clock gating cells, comparators, muxes, and more, thoughtfully positioned by the chip designer in predetermined locations prior to engaging automated placement and routing tools.

+- **Incorporating Decoupling Capacitors**:
+  In the realm of extensive circuits adorned with numerous resistors, challenges arise when capacitors fail to charge adequately due to voltage drops.
+To combat this, the employment of decoupling capacitors becomes imperative.
+These capacitors swiftly store and discharge electrical energy, effectively absorbing excess charge to filter out high-frequency noise and transient voltage fluctuations.

+- **Strategic Power Planning**:
+  During the floor planning phase, meticulous power planning is indispensable for mitigating noise in digital circuits, attributed to voltage droop and ground bounce.
+Transitions on a net can lead to the release of charge from coupling capacitors to the ground.
+To avert issues arising from insufficient ground taps, a robust Power Distribution Network (PDN) adorned with numerous power strap taps is requisite.
+This multiplicity of taps lowers the resistance associated with the PDN, thus enhancing performance and lowering noise.

+- **Pin Placement Prowess**:
+  Pin placement constitutes a pivotal facet of floor planning.
+It serves to minimize buffering, enhance power efficiency, and ameliorate timing delays.
+The High-Level Description (HDL) netlist is harnessed as a guiding star, directing the precise placement of pins within the circuit.
+Common pins are efficiently clustered, fostering streamlined connections, and optimizing overall performance.

+In the intricate ballet of chip design, these strategic considerations for floor planning ensure that your semiconductor marvel not only meets but surpasses expectations.
 ## Floorplan

 in OpenLANE, enter ```run_floorplan``` and the results will be updated in the runs folder